Does Pantoprazole Cause Bloating?

 The above list of diseases can cause bloating (GERD, gastritis, peptic ulcers, and functional dyspepsia.

-Does Pantoprazole cause bloating?
+Does pantoprazole cause bloating?

 The link between bloating and pantoprazole is not clear.
 Short-term PPI (as pantoprazole) for a week or two is unlikely to cause bloating.
-However, studies show that long-term pantoprazole (for 8 weeks or longer) is linked to increased risks of bloating.
+However, studies show that long-term pantoprazole (for eight weeks or longer) is linked to increased risks of bloating.

 Also, the study has some limitations in its design, such as the small number of participants and the exclusion of patients with complete heartburn relief.